Realize Band Surgery

-Individual experiences with food and eating after any gastric banding surgery with the Realize Band may vary.
+Individual experiences with food and eating after Realize Band may vary.
 It is important to pay attention to your body and how you feel when you eat different foods at different times.
 Talk to your surgeon or a registered dietician about any problems you experience, as he or she will be able to offer tips on how to tweak your diet and eating habits.
 Keeping a journal of what you eat and how it makes you feel can aid in this effort.

 Exercise is also an important part of life after Realize Band surgery.
 Aim for 20 to 30 minutes of aerobic activity three to four times a week.
 Think walking, cycling, swimming and jogging.
 Weight or strength training is also important.
 Clear it with your health care team before you begin weight training after surgery.

 Realize Band surgery includes an interactive, Web-based support program.
 The program has four sections, covering nutrition, fitness, progress (such as weight loss and fill schedule) and obstacles.
 You can develop personalized eating and fitness plans with this program.